FAQGURU/FAQGURU/topics/en/ruby-on-rails.md

 * https://www.wisdomjobs.com/e-university/ruby-on-rails-interview-questions.html

 [[↑] Back to top](#ruby-on-rails)
 ### What do you mean by the term Scaffolding and what sort of advantages the Ruby can offer when it comes to same?
-(Mid)

 While developing the projects, the users often have to write codes in the early stage of development.
 These codes help building the application in a very reliable manner and quickly and also, a close eye can be kept on the working of some major components with this approach.
 In Ruby, the scaffolding is done automatically and the users are free to concentrate on the core development only from the first day of development.